Singapore to reduce Semakau waste by 30% under first Zero Waste Master Plan

 Dr Khor said a citizen’s workgroup will be launched next month to focus on other ways to improve household recycling and reduce contamination in the blue recycling bins.

-“Our pioneer generation worked hard to leave us with the clean and liveable Singapore that we enjoy today,” she said.
+“Our pioneer generation worked hard to leave us with the clean and liveable Singapore that we enjoy today,” said Dr Khor.

 “It is now our turn to take action together to ensure that our children and grandchildren will inherit the shining jewel that is Singapore.”